hvpham-yorku/gourmet_guide-group_15/doc/sprint2/README.md

 MongoDB

-Running the `mongod.exe` will make MongoDB available to connect to, you can run the `.exe` through the following command
+Running the `mongod.exe` will make MongoDB available to connect to, you can run the `.exe` through the following command:

 ```bash
 path/to/mongod.exe
 ```

+If the above command does not work, please see the [MongoDB installation tutorial](https://www.mongodb.com/docs/manual/installation/) specific to your operating system.
+Instructions on how to run your specific installation of MongoDB will be listed there.

 ## Contribution